Transition Information

 When can my child start services?

-If you child is determined eligible prior to age 3, they may begin services on their 3rd birthday (please note services only run during the school year).
+If your child is determined eligible prior to age 3, they may begin services on their 3rd birthday (please note services only run during the school year).

 If eligible for the preschool program, can I pick the school my child will attend?

 No. The school district assigns your child’s school.
-Not all elementary schools house preschool classrooms and assignment is determined through a variety of factors including, proximity to your home, how many children are already enrolled and the delay in development your child has.
+Not all elementary schools house preschool classrooms and assignment is determined through a variety of factors including, proximity to your home, how many children are already enrolled.

 Does my child need to be toilet trained to attend the preschool program?